jduga002/rshell/README.md

 3. `-l` will show the [long listing](http://forum.linuxcareer.com/threads/1659-ls-command-with-a-long-listing-format-output) format of the files in a directory.

+The `ls` program lastly will output directories in blue text, and hidden files with a gray background.

 ### Installing and Running rshell and ls

 After cloning and downloading this repository, `cd` into it and type `make` in the command prompt.
 This will then make `rshell` and `ls`  for you (requires the `g++` compiler to be installed on your system).